 Near Keeler in Inyo County, California — The American West (Pacific Coastal)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 25, 2014, by Michael Kindig of Long Beach, California.
-This page has been viewed 455 times since then and 15 times this year.
-Photos: 1, 2. submitted on March 25, 2014, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
+This page was last revised on March 6, 2022.
+It was originally submitted on March 25, 2014, by Michael Kindig of Long Beach, California.
+This page has been viewed 613 times since then and 33 times this year.
+Photos: 1. submitted on March 6, 2022, by Craig Baker of Sylmar, California.
+2, 3. submitted on March 25, 2014, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.